 Problem: Mailbox migration doesn't progress beyond initial sync.

-Solutions: Check network bandwidth, verify no corrupted items blocking migration, increase BadItemLimit if needed, restart migration batch.
+Solution: Check network bandwidth, verify there are no corrupted items blocking migration, increase BadItemLimit if needed, and restart the migration batch.

 Free/Busy Not Working